 ORFADIN (nitisinone) by Swedish Orphan Biovitrum is hydroxyphenylpyruvate dioxygenase inhibitors [moa].
-Approved for hereditary tyrosinemia type i.
 First approved in 2002.

-ORFADIN (nitisinone) is an oral small-molecule hydroxyphenylpyruvate dioxygenase inhibitor approved in 2002 for hereditary tyrosinemia type I and other rare metabolic disorders including alkaptonuria and albinism-related vision loss.
-It works by blocking a key enzyme in the tyrosine degradation pathway, preventing accumulation of toxic metabolites.
-This mechanism addresses the root cause of these ultra-rare genetic conditions.
+ORFADIN (nitisinone) is an oral small-molecule hydroxyphenylpyruvate dioxygenase inhibitor approved in 2002 for treating tyrosinemia type 1, a rare inherited metabolic disorder.
+It works by blocking an enzyme in the tyrosine degradation pathway, preventing accumulation of toxic metabolites that damage the liver and kidneys.

 Hydroxyphenylpyruvate Dioxygenase Inhibitors